esa/polyhedral-gravity-model/paper/paper.md

 # Summary

-Polyhedral gravity models are ubiquitous for modelling the gravitational field of irregular bodies, such as asteroids and comets.
-We present an open-source C++ library for the efficient, parallelized computation of a polyhedral gravity model.
-We also provide a Python interface to the library using *pybind11*.
+Polyhedral gravity models are essential for modeling the gravitational field of irregular bodies, such as asteroids and comets.
+We present an open-source C++ library for the efficient, parallelized computation of a polyhedral gravity model following the line integral approach by Tsoulis [@tsoulis2012analytical].
+A slim, easy-to-use Python interface using *pybind11* accompanies the library.
 The library is particularly focused on delivering high performance and scalability, which we achieve through vectorization and parallelization with *xsimd* and *thrust*, respectively.
-The library supports many common formats, such as *.stl*, *.off*, *.ply*, *.mesh* and *tetgen*'s *.node* and *.face*.
+The library supports many common formats, such as *.stl*, *.off*, *.ply*, *.mesh* and *tetgen*'s *.node* and *.face* [@hang2015tetgen].

 # Statement of Need